yuenkm40/sheforshe/README.md

 ```

 ### PM2 Setup
 PM2 is a production process manager from Node.js.
-It allows us to keep Node apps running without having to have terminal open with npm start, etc like we do for development.
+It allows us to keep Node apps running without having to have terminal open with npm start, etc.

 First install PM2 globally with NPM
 ```bash